AniketSharma24/create-react-app-clone/README.md

 ## Prerequisites

-Before you start, make sure you have the following installed on your machine:
+Before you start, make sure you have knowledge of the following technologies/tools:

 * JavaScript
 * NPM